-The process of developing a study sample often follows from the development of a research question; it is the way that a researcher decides who will be asked to participate in a study.
+The process of developing a study sample often follows from the development of a research question.
 Heterosexist bias in sampling has been an area of concern because bias at this stage of a study systematically reduces the number of people and the diversity of experiences that are represented in research.
 Some researchers mistakenly conclude that there are few or no LGBTQ individuals in a particular neighborhood or community when LGBTQ participants have been reluctant to participate in research studies.
 There are, however, several reasons why LGBTQ individuals might be reluctant to participate in research studies.
 Some individuals may fear being publicly identified as LGBTQ.
 Other individuals may find that conventional sexual identity labels (which vary significantly by region, race/ethnicity, generation, and education level) do not adequately describe them.
-Researchers must recognize the range of factors that can impact how often, when, and under what conditions LGBTQ individuals may participate in research.
-Without such awareness, researchers risk
+Researchers need to recognize the range of factors that can impact how often, when, and under what conditions LGBTQ individuals participate in research.
+Without such awareness, researchers risk incorporating heterosexist bias into their sampling designs and underrepresenting the experiences of nonheterosexual individuals.